twineworks/tweakflow/site/content/reference.md

 Syntax: `a!==b`

-Evaluates to `false` if a is equal to b as per the semantics of the equality operator `==`, and in addition a and b are of the same type.
+Evaluates to `false` if a is equal to b as per the semantics of the equality operator `===`.
 Evaluates to `true` otherwise.
 Lists and dicts compare as not equal with type identity if their elements compare as not equal with type identity.

 ```tweakflow
 > 0 !== 1